Hardcover ISBN: 9780804797979

 Honorable Mention for the 2016 Globalization and Education SIG Book Award, sponsored by the Globalization and Education Special Interest Group.

-Honorable Mention in the 2017 Bethwell A. Ogot Book Prize.
+Honorable Mention in the 2017 Bethwell A. Ogot Book Prize, sponsored by the African Studies Association.

 The first generation of children born after Rwanda's 1994 genocide is just now reaching maturity, setting aside their school uniforms to take up adult roles in Rwandan society and the economy.
 At the same time, Rwanda's post-war government has begun to shrug off international aid as it pursues an increasingly independent path of business-friendly yet strongly state-regulated social and economic development.
 The Orderly Entrepreneur tells the story of a new Rwanda now at the vanguard among developing countries, emulating the policies of Singapore, Korea, and China, and devoutly committed to entrepreneurship as a beacon for 21st century economic growth.